dirkjanm/dirkjanm.github.io/_posts/2022-07-11-abusing-forgotten-permissions-on-precreated-computer-objects-in-active-directory.md

 ![More ACL info](/assets/img/computeracl/datadiff.png){: .align-center}

-Loading this data into BloodHound, we can use the following query to find our nice new edges. **note:** the edge was renamed to `WriteAccountRestrictions` after merging into the main BloodHound code.
+Loading this data into BloodHound, we can use the following query to find our nice new edges. **Note:** the edge was renamed to `WriteAccountRestrictions` after merging into the main BloodHound code.
 Both SharpHound and BloodHound.py now report this as `WriteAccountRestrictions`, so the query changes from the naming used above:

 ```
 MATCH p=(g)-[:WriteAccountRestrictions]->(c:Computer) WHERE NOT g.highvalue RETURN p